-THE ANCHOR MUST BE POSITIONED SO IT DOES NOT REST AGAINST THE HULL SIDES AND BE PROPERLY SECURED AT ALL TIMES WHEN IT IS STORED IN THE ANCHOR/ROPE LOCKER.
+THE ANCHOR MUST BE POSITIONED SO IT DOES NOT REST AGAINST THE HULL SIDES AND BE PROPERLY SECURED AT ALL TIMES WHEN IT IS STORED IN THE ANCHOR LOCKER.
 A LOOSE ANCHOR IN THE ANCHOR LOCKER WILL BOUNCE AND CAN DAMAGE THE BOAT.
 DAMAGE RESULTING FROM THE ANCHOR BOUNCING IN THE ANCHOR LOCKER IS NOT COVERED BY THE PURSUIT WARRANTY.

-11.2 Hull

-Swim Platform

-Your Pursuit is equipped with an integral swim platform and engine mounting system located in the stern of the boat.
-There are two small inspection deck plates and a fiberglass hatch in the transom engine well to provide access to the stern bilge.
+11.2 Hull Aluminum Engine Bracket and Swim Platform Your Pursuit is equipped with an aluminum engine bracket and swim platform mounted on the transom of the boat.
+An optional removable boarding ladder that attaches to a mount built into the swim platform is available.
+The ladder must be removed and stored inside the boat when boat is underway.
+There are two inspection hatches on the platform that are used to access the inside of the bracket.
 Always make sure these are secure before operating your boat.